turiphro/deepFace/README.md

 # Deep Face
-This is an interface for your AI.
-Inspired by A Space Odyssey's HAL 9000 and the Eye of Sauron (LOTR), the eye of the AI is made out of tiny particles swarming around the pupil and contours.
-They will react to sound, touch, and other events, and will resemble emotions from the AI and surrounding system Deep Face is integrated in.
+Deep Face is giving a face to AI systems.
+Inspired by A Space Odyssey's HAL 9000 and the Eye of Sauron (LOTR), the eye of the AI is made out of tiny particles swarming around, together forming the pupil and eye contours.
+The particles will react to sound, touch, and other events, and will resemble emotions as experienced by the AI and surrounding system Deep Face is integrated in.
+Of course, none of these emotions are real.
+But what do these simple humans know?

 Features include:

 - Eye simulation based on thousands of particles
 - Runs on a Raspberry Pi (3 B+) or other ARM boards or computers
-- Reacts to touch (& mouse)
+- Reacts to touch and mouse
 - Reacts to sound
-- (TODO) API to control entropy (excitement) and colour (currently keyboard shortcuts)
+- MQTT API (and keyboard shortcuts) to control entropy (excitement) and colour (emotion)

 ## Hardware